As virus surges, Trump rallies keep packing in thousands

 The researchers acknowledged, however, that increased caseloads could not be definitely linked to the rallies.

-“We’ve had a huge increase in cases in the past six to eight weeks,” said Judy Burrows, public information officer for the health department in Marathon County, which includes Weston, Wisconsin.
+“We’ve had a huge increase in cases in the past six to eight weeks,” Judy Burrows, public information officer for the health department in Marathon County, which includes Weston, Wisconsin, said.

 She said the department is far behind in processing individual cases and has not been able to do a complete job in tracing back to where people contracted the virus.
 A lot of people in the community are attending mass gatherings, but the health department doesn’t have data suggesting that one is more to blame than another, she said.